gomander/discord-rust-bot/notes.md

 WOW getting the Supabase integration working was harder than it needed to be.
 The documentation is bad.
 It's so hard to find exactly the article I need, and odds are it doesn't have complete information anyway.
 I've been forced to disable RLS on my table because I couldn't write to it otherwise, even using my service key.
 Whatever, the credentials are only going to be stored on the bot server anyway.

+A Supabase dev responded to a question about this a year ago saying that it's ideal to have RLS enabled but with the policy `revoke all on schema public from anon; revoke all on schema public from authenticated;`.
+I should investigate that.

 ## Other things

+Here's the NodeJS project that inspired the approach of using OpenAI assistants for memory: https://github.com/VoloBuilds/openai-assistants-discord-bot.
+There's a PR open with some cool feature additions that I may be able to port.

 I wanna add attachment parsing, including reading text-based files, listening to audio, and vision support.